Conservation of Biodiversity

 Stop Illegal Wildlife Trade

-Furthermore, to fulfill our duty as an air transport operator, in February 2020 and March 2021 we invited a speaker from the World Wide Fund Japan (WWF Japan) to hold a workshop to deepen our understanding and extend our education on preventing illegal wildlife trade.
-During the workshop we studied about the current situation of illegal wildlife trade and what to do when we discover live animals.
+For example, in February 2020 and March 2021, a speaker from WWF Japan (World Wide Fund for Nature Japan) was invited to hold a workshop to deepen understanding and extend education on preventing illegal wildlife trade.
+During the workshop participants studied the current situation of illegal wildlife trade and what to do when live animals are discovered.

 Official Sponsor of International Year of Plant Health 2020